top of page

 Reference the 2024 "Wrapped Asset Contagion" reports.

-• The Problem: Many bearer tokens (like wrapped BTC or certain LSTs) rely on the solvency of the issuer or the bridge provider.
+• The Problem: Many bearer tokens (such as wrapped BTC or certain LSTs) rely on the solvency of the issuer or bridge provider.
 If the bridge fails, the token becomes a "claim on nothing."

-• The rTRIO Advantage: Because of the 1,000:1 Deterministic Ratio and the Stationary Vault, the token isn't a "promise to pay"—it is a cryptographic proof of ownership of a specific portion of an anchored vault.
+• The rTRIO Advantage: Because of the 1:1 USDC Deterministic Ratio - the token isn't a "promise to pay"—it is a cryptographic proof of ownership of a specific portion of an anchored vault.

 Comments